leonawicz/CommCharts4/docs/md/agg_city_data.md

     city.dat
 }
 ```

-The function used for loading and manipulating the data into curated form.
-The `%>%` (pipe operator) is available from the `magrittr` package, which is loaded when `dplyr` is loaded.

 The data are processed in parallel.
 The lines which are commented out refer to some tests of compute times for different methods of combining multiple data frames.